It's better to talk

 Furthermore, you need to insure your vehicle in the event that it is stolen or vandalized - especially if you need to commute to work.
 Your policy will allow you to get a replacement as soon as possible or pay for any loss of income you may have to suffer.

 At Call Wiser, we allow you to get a bike insurance quote either by phone or online and we limit the unnecessary paperwork as much as possible.
-It is completely free to call by landline and all customers enjoy free claims and legal assistance and breakdown cover too.
+It is completely free to call by landline and all customers enjoy free claim assistance and breakdown cover too.
 Call us today on 0333 003 3270 and one of our advisors will be happy to help you.